AdobeDocs/workfront.en/help/quicksilver/documents/adding-documents-to-workfront/sf-only-link-quip-documents.md

 * A spreadsheet is converted to a Microsoft Excel file
 * A slide presentation is converted to a PDF file

-## Upload and link a document from Workfront to Quip
+## Upload and link a document from Workfront to Quip {#upload-and-link-a-document-from-workfront-to-quip}

 You can upload and link a file of any of the following file types from Workfront to Quip: DOC, DOCX, RTF, ODT, XLSX, XLS, CSV, ODS, HTML, HTM, PDF, MD, MKDN, MDOWN, MARKDOWN, PPTX.